 Every block of flats has a fire notice board with an evacuation plan and factsheet giving advice regarding what to do in the event of a fire.
 Advice to tenants, provided by the fire service, is still to remain inside your flat if there is a fire elsewhere in the block – unless:

 in which case you should leave the block using the stairs if it is safe to do so.
 Please see the guidance from RBFRS in the link here: Fire safety advice for residents living in high-rise buildings.
-This link has been included on the front page of the Council’s website.

 If tenants and residents in council high rise blocks have any further questions or concerns they should contact their Housing Officer on 0118 937 2161.